 Have you taken a look at your camera’s dial lately?
-There are so many options and you’d be forgiven for switching it to auto or even reaching for your camera phone at times because it just feels a little too overwhelming!
+There are so many options you’d be forgiven for switching it to Auto or even reaching for your camera phone at times because it just feels a little too overwhelming!
 Our blog post today will help tackle the AV and TV dial codes, explain what they stand for, and what is the best way to use them!

-Let’s start with the Exposure Triangle…
+Let’s Start With The Exposure Triangle…

 Each element affects the image in different ways, and all three work together to find a balance that achieves perfect exposure.